 - Wash your car when it’s too hot: Boiling hot summer days might seem like the best time to wash your car, and the perfect excuse to bust out the hose and beat the heat.
 On hot summer days, though, the sheet metal of your car will get really hot, and the soapy water will dry too quickly, leading to streaks.
 In the summer, wait for dusk, or get up early and wash your car before it’s too warm outside.

 - Cut corners on soap: Regular household soaps like a dish or laundry detergent are too harsh to use on your car’s paint and can end up stripping off the wax coating on the outside.
-Make sure you find a car-specific soap (easy to locate at many big-box stress or auto parts stores) which will clean your vehicle gently.
+Make sure you find a car-specific soap (easy to locate at much big-box stress or auto parts stores) which will clean your vehicle gently.

 - Use rough sponges or cloths: The protective wax coating on your vehicle’s exterior scratches very easily, so any rough sponge or cloth can damage it.
 When washing, make sure to use a large, clean, soft sponge, or follow the route of professional detailers and opt for a lambs-wool mitt.
 Drying should be done with a terry or microfiber towel, or a real or synthetic chamois.